Budweiser And Coors Sending Half A Million Cans Of Water To Help Hurricane Florence Relief

 Anheuser-Busch said the water will be distributed from its Cartersville, Georgia brewery, which periodically paused beer production to can drinking water.

 USA Today wrote that MillerCoors delivered 80 pallets of 12-packs of water cans from its Shenandoah, Virginia, brewery to the American Red Cross and community shelters.
-Last year, the company donated more than 550,000 cans of water to Texas, Florida, Puerto Rico and the Caribbean after hurricanes, the newspaper noted.
+Last year, the company donated more than 550,000 cans of water to Texas, Florida, Puerto Rico, and the Caribbean after hurricanes, the newspaper noted.

 “We hope this water donation provides some relief and comfort to residents and first responders in Hurricane Florence’s path,” Karina Diehl, MillerCoors senior director for national community affairs, in a statement, per USA Today.